The Mottness and the Anderson localization in bilayer nickelate La$_3$Ni$_2$O$_{7-\delta}$

 The DFT band structure for $x=1$ clearly shows a metallic behavior, contradicting to the experimental findings \cite{ueki2024phase,cava_3265}.
 Therefore, it is necessary to include the correlation effect.
-For this bilayer single-orbital model, we consider the Hubbard interaction:
+For this bilayer two-orbital model, we consider the multi-orbital Hubbard interaction:

-with the $l=t,b$ denoting the layer index and $i$ the site index.
-To obtain the correlated band structure for $x=1$, we perform the dynamical mean field theory (DMFT) calculations on the previously obtained Wannier90 results, adding this Hubbard interaction $H_I$.
+with the $l=t,b$ denoting the layer index, $\eta$ the spin index and $i$ the site index.
+To obtain the correlated band structure for $x=1$, we perform the dynamical mean field theory (DMFT) calculations on the previously obtained TB results, adding this Hubbard interaction $H_I$.
 Our DMFT calculation is implemented using the open-source TRIQS package \cite{triqs} with the continuous-time quantum Monte Carlo (CT-QMC) impurity solver CTHYB \cite{ctqmc}.
 The analytical continuation is performed using the maximum entropy method implemented in Maxent package \cite{maxent}.
-To determine the Mott transition point, we carry out DMFT calculations for various values of $U$ within the range of 2 eV to 6 eV.
+To reduce the dimensionality of the parameter space, we fixed $J_{H} = 0.15U$.
+To determine the Mott transition point, we carry out DMFT calculations for various values of $U$ within the range of 1 eV to 6 eV.
 A criterion for identifying this transition point is that the quasi-particle weight $Z$ at the Fermi level approaches to zero.
 It is defined as

 where Re$\Sigma(\omega)$ is the real part of the electronic self-energy at real frequency.
 The dependence of $Z$ on $U$ is shown in Fig. \ref{fig3}(b).
-It is clear that $Z$ drops to zero at approximately $U=4.5$ eV.
+It is clear that $Z$ drops to zero at approximately $U=5.3$ eV.
 Therefore, we identify the Mott transition at this $U$ value.